 This 3 days Dubai itinerary for solo travelers will have you dreaming about and packing your bags straight away!
-I solo traveled to Dubai last year after summer in Europe and before heading to Pakistan.
-Although it was a short stay and seems like many moons ago rest assured the information here is all fresh and updated every year.
-So you can use it as your future Dubai city tour itinerary also.
+I solo traveled to Abu Dhabi and Dubai after summer in Europe and before heading to Pakistan.
+Although it was a short stay and seems like many moons ago but was one for the books! (or blog in this case)

-Dubai is a modern city in the United Arab Emirates country in the middle east.
-It is famous for sleek skyscrapers, luxury shopping, ultramodern architecture, a lively nightlife scene, and is home to the largest building in the world – the Burj Khalifa.
-I will also be sharing the names of the best food to try in Dubai. so keep your eyes peeled!
-But first, let’s start with the
+Abu Dhabi is the capital and Dubai is a modern city in the United Arab Emirates country in the middle east.
+It is famous for sleek skyscrapers, luxury shopping, ultramodern architecture, a lively nightlife scene, and is home to the tallest building in the world – Burj Khalifa.
+It is going to be a jam-packed 3 days Dubai itinerary but first, let’s start with the travel tips for Dubai.

 Where to stay in Dubai?

 Dubai is one of the most visited countries in the region with millions of tourists visiting every year.
 Hence booking in advance is highly recommended.
-You could definitely stay in a hostel or hotels but I stayed in an Airbnb during my time in Dubai and found a great apartment right in downtown 2 mins away from Marina bay with the Burj Khalifa view from my balcony!
+You could definitely stay in a hostel or hotel or an Airbnb.
+Recommend booking it through trusted Agoda, or Booking.com

 Do you need a visa for Dubai?

 Check if you met the essential visa requirements before you go because every country has different rules and regulations that we have to follow.
-As an Australian passport holder, the visa wasn’t required because basically it was on arrival visa stamp on the passport but you may need a visa depending on your passport
+As an Australian passport holder, the visa wasn’t required because basically, it was an arrival visa stamp on the passport but you may need a visa depending on your passport.

 Travel apps for Dubai?